aurora-multiphysics/hypnos/docs/source/index.rst

-.. blobmaker documentation master file, created by sphinx-quickstart on Tue Nov 21 13:39:48 2023.
+.. hypnos documentation master file, created by sphinx-quickstart on Tue Nov 21 13:39:48 2023.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.